 User can specify the force value to be used for soft symmetry constraints.

 Force value of 1000 will make the constraint stronger, that is it will be given higher priority by the ALX LP solver.

+Maybe we should list the default force value(s) for other bonds so that the user knows what value to use for higher/lower priority

 Device Symmetry bBox